 Frequently Asked Questions

-A1: Start with Google Search Console for indexing and performance signals, PageSpeed Insights for Core Web Vitals, and a crawler like Screaming Frog for a technical audit.
-Layer in Ahrefs Webmaster Tools for backlink visibility and GTmetrix for detailed speed diagnostics.
+A: Use Google Search Console for indexing and performance signals, PageSpeed Insights for Core Web Vitals, and a crawler like Screaming Frog for a technical audit.
+Add Ahrefs Webmaster Tools for backlink visibility and GTmetrix for detailed speed diagnostics.

-A2: Create linkable assets—interactive calculators, unique research, or helpful tools—and promote them to relevant blogs and industry sites.
-Embeddable tools from MicroEstimates, such as the Kitchen Remodel Cost Estimator, can attract natural links and high‑intent traffic.
+A: Create linkable assets—interactive calculators, original research, or useful tools—and promote them to relevant blogs and industry sites.
+Embeddable tools such as the Kitchen Remodel Cost Estimator can attract natural links and high-intent traffic.

 Ready to Build Your Own Tools for Free?